basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>anti_entropy.tree.build_limit.number<tt></td>
 <td>Restrict how fast AAE can build hash trees.
 Building the tree for a given partition requires a full scan over that partition's data.
-Once built, trees stay built until they are expired. * .number is the number of builds * .per_timespan is the amount of time in which that .number of builds occurs Default is 1 build per hour.</td>
+Once built, trees stay built until they are expired. * .number is the number of builds * .per_timespan is the amount of time in which that number of builds occurs.</td>
 <td><tt>1</tt></td>
 </tr>